Is Boiling Water Endothermic Or Exothermic

 In addition to making drinking water safer, boiling water has other benefits as well.
 For instance, boiling can be used to preserve food by killing bacteria that cause food spoilage.
 Boiled water can also be used for cooking and preparing foods, such as rice and pasta, which may be contaminated with bacteria or other contaminants that can cause illness if consumed without proper preparation.

-See also Do Great Pyrenees Like Water
+See also Why Do Cpap Machines Use Distilled Water

 Boiling can also be used for cleaning purposes.
 For example, boiling can be used to sanitize dishes and utensils that may have been contaminated by bacteria or other germs.
 Boiled water can also be used for cleaning surfaces in the kitchen and bathroom, such as countertops and sinks.